auth0/docs/articles/multifactor-authentication/overview.md

 ![MFA Dashboard Page](/media/articles/multifactor-authentication/mfa-dashboard.png)

 Any or all of these factors can be enabled simultaneously.
-When logging in the first time, the user will be shown a default and but will be allowed to choose another factor to use, if you have more than one factor enabled in the Dashboard.
+When logging in the first time, the user will be shown a default, but will be allowed to choose another factor to use, if you have more than one factor enabled in the Dashboard.

 **TODO: IMAGE OF CURRENT LOGIN PROMPT WITH MFA CHOICES**